open-policy-agent/opa/v1/test/compilecases/README.md

 "compile this with `rule_head_refs` off and reject it" would be asserting OPA's way of describing a feature set rather than the language itself.
 OPA's own capability-gated tests stay in Go for that reason.

+**An unsafe built-in set.** `WithUnsafeBuiltins` restricts which built-ins a caller may invoke.
+That is a host's decision about its own deployment, not a property of the language, and its diagnostics are only reachable for an implementation that has the concept at all — the same argument as capabilities above.
+OPA's tests for it stay in Go.

 Where a case does depend on something optional, it says so in a field a consumer can filter on — `rego_version`, `strict`, `experimental_keywords`, `schemas` — rather than